DragonSenses/infinite-scroll-microblog/README.md

 # infinite-scroll-microblog
-Just a small project to demonstrate infinite scrolling on a microblog
+Just a small project to demonstrate infinite scrolling, Fetch API and CSS animations on a microblog.

 # Description